Mk777Git/property-value-slider/README.md

 ## params
 ### destId (string)
 Id of the HTMLElement with the property to be changed.
 Element has to be in normal DOM not shadow
-### destPropertyName (string)
+### destPropName (string)
 Name of the property to be changed.
-### destPropertyUnit (string)
+### destPropUnit (string)
 The unit of the property value.
-It is added to the destPropertyName.
+It is added to the destPropName.
 If the unit is 'contentLength', the slider adds random word.
 In this case the slider value is the count of chars.

 ### showNr
 If exists two numbers are insert right to the slider.
 The first shows the current value.
 The second the max value.